simplex-chat/simplex-chat/docs/protocol/simplex-chat.md

 `x.file.cancel` message is sent to notify the recipient that sending of the file was cancelled.
 It is sent in response to accepting the file with `x.file.acpt.inv` message.
 It is sent in the same connection where the file was offered.

+`x.msg.file.descr` message is used to send XFTP file description.
+File descriptions that don't fit into a single chat protocol message are sent in parts, with messages including part number (`fileDescrPartNo`) and description completion marker (`fileDescrComplete`).
+Recipient client accumulates description parts and starts file download upon completing file description.

 ## Sub-protocol for chat groups

 ### Decentralized design for chat groups